Dr-Isam-ALJAWARNEH/ds-project-Stratified-based-Geospatial-Online-Sampling/instructions.md

     > Spatial-aware approximate big data stream processing [^2] and
     > Polygon Simplification for the Efficient Approximate Analytics of Georeferenced Big Data [^3]
     > QoS-aware approximate query processing for smart cities spatial data streams. [^4]
+    > Spatially representative online Big Data sampling for smart cities. [^5]
     # Category B: for spatial join procesing
-    > SpatialSSJP: QoS-Aware Adaptive Approximate Stream-Static Spatial Join Processor [^6] In those papers, geohash encoding have been used for sampling, your task is to use ```Google's S2``` and ```Uber's H3``` for encoding, and build a sampler based on those and then compare the accuracy and time-based QoS constraints!
+    > SpatialSSJP: QoS-Aware Adaptive Approximate Stream-Static Spatial Join Processor [^6]
     > Efficient Integration of Heterogeneous Mobility-Pollution Big Data for Joint Analytics at Scale with QoS Guarantees [^7]
     > Efficiently integrating mobility and environment data for climate change analytics.[^8]
+    > Efficient QoS-aware spatial join processing for scalable NoSQL storage frameworks. [^9]

+> In those papers, geohash encoding have been used for sampling, your task is to use ```Google's S2``` and ```Uber's H3``` for encoding, and build a sampler based on those and then compare the accuracy and time-based QoS constraints!
 3. [ ] search appropriate open source implementations for those algorithms in Python!, for example:
     > [S2 Python](https://pypi.org/project/s2/)
     > [s2 RegionCoverer](https://github.com/pantrif/s2-geojson)